 BBA(LEGAL) - BOARD MEMBERS: ELIGIBILITY/QUALIFICATIONS

-To be eligible to be a candidate for, or elected or appointed to, the office of school board member, a person must:
+To be eligible to be a candidate for, or elected or appointed to, a public elective office in this state, including a college district board member, a person must:

 - Be a United States citizen.

 - Be 18 years of age or older on the first day of the term to be filled at the election or on the date of appointment, as applicable.

 - Have not been determined by a final judgment of a court exercising probate jurisdiction to be: